 How To Make Your Classroom A Safe Haven For Your Students.
 We know about the public cases, those gossiped about so offhandedly—the homeless student, the one whose mother is in jail, the two with drug dealing fathers no longer around.

-But what of the others?
-What of the secrets hidden and locked away, keys all but resting on an ocean floor?
-What about the shy boy seated near the front who won’t look you in the eye?
+Here’s how: Rely on schedules, routines, and procedures.
+Maintain a clean, organized classroom.
+Be kind.
+A Safe Haven.
 10 Technologies to Use in A Laptop/Tablet Classroom.
 As more and more work migrates to the web, these ten+ technologies are particularly effective for classrooms and schools with one-to-one programs.

 Since the debut of the iPad, tablets have captured the imagination of consumers.
 In just one year, the iPad surpassed even the most optimistic of projections to define a brand new product category and become the best-selling gadget of all time, and Forrester analysts project that in 2011, tablet sales will more than double.
 But are tablets ready for the classroom?
-9-Point Checklist for 1:1.
-Check this list before you start your 1:1 program -- or to improve an existing program.
+Though tablets have caught on with consumers, the higher education market has been slower to adopt, and understandably so.

 Search for more funding: The state may be providing machines and some training/support but I will guarantee it will not be enough.
 Questions to ask yourself: What extra financial resources can the school deploy?
 How much can the photocopying/textbook budget be scaled back?
 What needs to be done to the infrastructure of the school and classrooms?
+Support Professional Development.
+Training must be innovative, especially in the creation of time and space to learn.
+Create a small, motivated team to do some thinking and proposing to the whole staff.
+The team could include the librarian, a classroom teacher, and member of the senior executive as well as the “tech brains” at the school.
 Tablet - Overview - Hatch Early Childhood - Innovative Classroom Solutions - Instructional Technology & Educational Materials.